Author Archives: eejm

 The wedding service was conducted by Charles Longley, Archbishop of York in the “unavoidable absence” of the bedridden John Bird Sumner, Archbishop of Canterbury who died two months later and was succeeded by Longley.
 A local decorator had erected an altar in the Dining Room of Osborne House, covered in purple, velvet, and gold and surrounded by a gilt railing.
 No other decorating arrangements had been made.

-At 1:00 PM, Queen Victoria accompanied by her four sons, The Prince of Wales, Prince Alfred, Prince Arthur, and Prince Leopold, and attended by Elizabeth Wellesley, Duchess of Wellington, Mistress of the Robes and Anne Murray, Duchess of Atholl, Lady-in-Waiting were conducted from Queen Victoria’s apartments by the Lord Chamberlain, John Townshend, 1st Earl Sydney, to an armchair on the left side of the altar.
+At 1:00 PM, Queen Victoria accompanied by her four sons, The Prince of Wales, Prince Alfred, Prince Arthur, and Prince Leopold, and attended by Elizabeth Wellesley, Duchess of Wellington, Mistress of the Robes, and Anne Murray, Duchess of Atholl, Lady-in-Waiting were conducted from Queen Victoria’s apartments by the Lord Chamberlain, John Townshend, 1st Earl Sydney, to an armchair on the left side of the altar.

 Next, the royal guests and the other guests were conducted to their places by the Lord

 Chamberlain and the Vice-Chamberlain, Valentine Browne, 4th Earl of Kenmare.
 The parents of the bridegroom, Prince and Princess Karl of Hesse and by Rhine, and their youngest child Prince Wilhelm were placed on the left side of the altar.
 The Lord Chamberlain then conducted Ludwig, supported by his brother Prince Heinrich, to his place on the right side of the altar.
-Finally, the Lord Chamberlain then proceeded to Queen Victoria’s apartments and conducted Alice to her place on the left side of the altar.
+Finally, the Lord Chamberlain proceeded to Queen Victoria’s apartments and conducted Alice to her place on the left side of the altar.
 Alice was supported by her uncle Ernst II, Duke of Saxe-Coburg and Gotha and was accompanied by her four bridesmaids, her sisters Princesses Helena, Louise, and Beatrice, and Ludwig’s sister Princess Anna.
 Once Alice was in her place, the wedding service began.

 Queen Victoria sat in the armchair surrounded by her four sons, trying to maintain her composure.
 She spent the ceremony staring at the portrait of Prince Albert with his family hanging above the bride and groom.
 Queen Victoria would later describe the service to her daughter Vicky as “more of a funeral than a wedding.”
 Other guests similarly described the wedding as being a very sad occasion.
 Alice’s brothers cried throughout the service, as did the Archbishop of York.
 The death of Mathilde of Bavaria, the wife of Ludwig’s uncle Grand Duke Ludwig III of Hesse and by Rhine, a few weeks before the wedding, did nothing to raise the spirits of the wedding guests.